azamsharp/azamsharp.github.io/_posts/2022-11-06-complete-guide-ios-dev-2023.md

 2. [iOS and Swift - The Complete iOS App Development Bootcamp](https://www.udemy.com/course/ios-13-app-development-bootcamp)
 3. [SwiftUI - Declarative Interfaces for any Apple Device](https://www.udemy.com/course/swiftui-declarative-interfaces-for-any-apple-device/?referralCode=EB97896D293C976B3231)

-After that your focus should be on the UI framework like SwiftUI.
-You should spend 75% of time learning SwiftUI and 25% on UIKit.
-This percentage will change with each year as more and more companies start adopting SwiftUI.
-Maybe in next 3-5 years, you will only be spending 5% time in learning UIKit and your core focus will be SwiftUI.

-Once you are comfortable with Swift and SwiftUI then focus on consuming an API (JSON).
-This is by far the most common operation when you are building iOS applications.
+Once you are comfortable with Swift and SwiftUI then focus on learning about how to consume an API (JSON).
+This is by far the most common operation when you are building an iOS application.
 Learn about GET and POST requests and how to successfully decode the response and display it on the screen.
 Apart from consuming an API, also learn about POST request so you can send information to the server.

 I have worked on dozens of iOS projects throughout my career and one thing that was common in almost all of them was that they all consumed some sort of API.
 Most of the time, it was an API implemented internally by the company using different technologies like .NET Web API, Ruby on Rails, Django etc.